 3. Griffith’s Gnat

-A Griffith’s Gnat is a small black fly that is often found near brook trout streams.
-The fly is named after the Scottish entomologist William Griffith, who first described it in 1853.
-The fly is typically about 2-3 mm in length and has a 6-8 mm wingspan.
+The fly is typically about 2-3 mm long and has a 6-8 mm wingspan.
 The body is black, and the legs are clear.
 The fly is most active during the day and can be found near streams and rivers where brook trout are present.

 How to Fish a Griffith’s Gnat